AdaCore/spark2014/docs/lrm/source/packages.rst

    appears as an ``output`` in the Refined_Depends aspect.]

-7. The rules for :ref:`depends-aspects` also apply.
+7. The rules for :ref:`Depends Aspects` also apply.

 .. centered:: **Dynamic Semantics**